quocan91tc/FindM/README.md

 ### Instructions <a name="instruction"></a>:

+1. You can just download this repository as ZIP file to local.

-1. Run the following commands to set up the requirements:
+2. Run the following commands to set up the requirements:
 	- To setup the environment:
  		- To setup, it's required either `Anaconda` (MacOS/Linux/Window compatible) or `Pyenv` (Linux/MacOs compatible).
      		- Check if you have already had `Anaconda` installed: